davesnx/styled-ppx/packages/editors/vscode/README.md

 # vscode-styled-ppx

-Syntax highlighting for [styled-ppx](https://github.com/davesnx/styled-ppx) in ReScript, Reason and OCaml.
+Syntax highlighting for [styled-ppx](https://github.com/davesnx/styled-ppx) in Reason and OCaml.

 ## Credits